murphy-aaron/mi_card_flutter/README.md

 # What was created
-Mi Card is a personal business card.
-Imagine every time you wanted to give someone your contact details or your business card but you didn't have it on you.
-Well, now you can get them to download your business card as an app.
+Mi Card is a virtual business card.
+Rather than rummaging through your wallet to grab your business card, you can instruct your new connection to download your business card onto their phone from the app store.

-# Topics covered in creation of project
+# Topics covered in the creation of the project
-- How to create Stateless Widgets
+- Stateless Widgets and Hot Reload vs Hot Refresh
-- What is the difference between hot reload and hot refresh and running an app from cold
-- How to use Containers to lay out your UI
-- How to use Columns and Rows to position your UI elements
-- How to add custom fonts
+- Creating a UI using Containers, Columns, and Rows
-- How to add Material icons
+- Adding custom fonts and Material icons
-- How to style Text widgets
-- How to read and use Flutter Documentation
+- Advanced Material widgets including ListTile and Card

 This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at www.appbrewery.co